godotengine/godot-docs/classes/class_object.rst

 **NOTIFICATION_PREDELETE** = ``1`` :ref:`🔗<class_Object_constant_NOTIFICATION_PREDELETE>`

 Notification received when the object is about to be deleted.
-Can act as the deconstructor of some programming languages.
+Can be used like destructors in object-oriented programming languages.

 .. _class_Object_constant_NOTIFICATION_EXTENSION_RELOADED: